 If driving through adverse weather does not sound appealing to you, you may consider shipping your car instead.

-Driving from coast to coast at a fairly reasonable clip could take as little as a few days up to a week.
+Driving from coast to coast at a fairly reasonable clip could take as little as a few days or as long as a week.
 If you’re driving with someone else, you can switch off drivers and the trip may take less time.

 If you’re driving solo, you may take extra time as you make stops to ensure you’re well rested enough to safely continue your journey.
 If you can’t afford to take the time off to drive your car yourself, shipping may make more sense.